-The Compensation-Stock Compensation topic of the Codification requires deferred taxes be recognized on temporary differences that arise with respect to stock-based compensation attributable to nonqualified stock options and awards.
-However, no tax benefit is recognized for stockbased compensation attributable to incentive stock options, or ISO, or CSPP shares until there is a disqualifying disposition, if any, for income tax purposes.
+The Compensation-Stock Compensation topic of the FASB Codification requires deferred taxes be recognized on temporary differences that arise with respect to stock-based compensation attributable to nonqualified stock options and awards.
+However, no tax benefit is recognized for stock-based compensation attributable to incentive stock options, or ISO, or CSPP shares until there is a disqualifying disposition, if any, for income tax purposes.
 A portion of our historical stock-based compensation was attributable to ISO and CSPP shares; therefore, our effective tax rate was subject to fluctuation.

-NOTE 8 Income Taxes
+Income Taxes NOTE 8

-The provision for income taxes consisted of the following for the years ended December 31 (in millions):
+Our income tax (benefit) expense consisted of the following for the years ended December 31 (in millions):

-2016 2015 2014
+2017 2016 2015

 Deferred:

-Federal \$ 245 \$ 351 \$ 192
+Federal \$ (361) \$ 245 \$ 351

-State 25 26 20
+State 25 25 26

+Foreign 23

-Deferred income tax expense 270 377 212
+Deferred income tax (benefit) expense (313) 270 377

 Current:

-Federal 129 20 2
+Federal 94 129 20

-State 26 16 6
+State 18 26 16

-Foreign 32 7 2
+Foreign (25) 32 7

-Current income tax expense 187 43 10
+Current income tax expense 87 187 43

-TOTAL INCOME TAX EXPENSE \$ 457 \$ 420 \$ 222
+TOTAL INCOME TAX (BENEFIT) EXPENSE \$ (226) \$ 457 \$ 420